satellite-image-deep-learning/techniques/README.md

   4.7.1.
 [Detection of parkinglots and driveways with retinanet](https://github.com/spiyer99/retinanet)

-  4.7.2. [pytorch-vedai](https://github.com/MichelHalmes/pytorch-vedai) -> object detection on the VEDAI dataset: Vehicle Detection in Aerial Imagery `BEGINNER`
+  4.7.2. [pytorch-vedai](https://github.com/MichelHalmes/pytorch-vedai) -> object detection on the VEDAI dataset: Vehicle Detection in Aerial Imagery

   4.7.3.
 [Truck Detection with Sentinel-2 during COVID-19 crisis](https://github.com/hfisser/Truck_Detection_Sentinel2_COVID19) -> moving objects in Sentinel-2 data causes a specific reflectance relationship in the RGB, which looks like a rainbow, and serves as a marker for trucks.
 Improve accuracy by only analysing roads.
 Not using object detection but relevant.
 Also see [S2TD](https://github.com/hfisser/S2TD)